Maggie O'Farrell

-Maggie O'Farrell, RSL (born 27 May 1972), is a novelist from Northern Ireland.
-Her acclaimed first novel, After You'd Gone, won the Betty Trask Award, and a later one, The Hand That First Held Mine, the 2010 Costa Novel Award.
-She has twice been shortlisted since for the Costa Novel Award: for Instructions for a Heatwave in 2014 and This Must Be The Place in 2017.
-She appeared in the Waterstones 25 Authors for the Future.
-Her memoir I am, I am, I am: Seventeen Brushes with Death reached the top of the Sunday Times bestseller list.
-Her novel Hamnet won the Women's Prize for Fiction in 2020, and the fiction prize at the 2020 National Book Critics Circle Awards.
+Maggie O'Farrell FRSL (born 1972) is a novelist from Northern Ireland.
+Her acclaimed first novel, After You'd Gone, won the Betty Trask Award and a later one, The Hand That First Held Mine, the 2010 Costa Novel Award.
+She has twice been shortlisted since for the Costa Novel Award for Instructions for a Heatwave in 2014 and This Must Be The Place in 2017.
+Her memoir I Am, I Am, I Am: Seventeen Brushes with Death reached the top of the Sunday Times bestseller list.
+Her novel Hamnet won the Women's Prize for Fiction in 2020, the fiction prize at the 2020 National Book Critics Circle Awards, and was co-adapted for the screen with Chloe Zhao in 2025.
+Her 2022 historical novel The Marriage Portrait was shortlisted for the 2023 Women's Prize for Fiction.